-Planni ng and Development Objectives Policies 1.
+Plannii ng and Development Objectives Policies 1.
 To maintain quality of drinking water.
 1-a.
 The City will work with stakeholders in Yellowknife River watershed to ensure that land use activities do not negatively impact the quality of water.
 2. To ensure sufficient quantity of water supply for City needs.
 2-a.
 The City will work with stakeholders in Yellowknife River watershed to ensure that land use activities do not decrease water supply for City needs.
 3. To concentrate commercial and residential development in areas serviced by piped water and sewer services.
 3-a.
-Commercial and residential development will be prioritized in areas with piped water and sewer services.3-b.
+Commercial and residential development will be prioritized in areas with piped water and sewer services.
+3-b.
 Expansion of piped water and sewer network will consider economic,

-Plannii ng and Development Objectives Policies environmental, and social costs and benefits.
-4. To limit residential development in areas serviced by trucked water and sewer services.
-4-a.
-Residential development in areas with trucked water and sewer services will be discouraged.
-5. To ensure sufficient capacity of Wastewater Treatment Facilities for City needs.
-5-a.
-The City will not allow uses around the wastewater lagoon that may conflict with its operation.
-5-b The City will work with stakeholders adjacent to the wetland treatment system to ensure that there are no conflicting land uses.
+Planning and Development Objectives Policies

+environmental, and social costs and

+benefits.

+4. To limit residential developmen ·

+serviced by trucked water and sewer trucked water and sewer services will be

+services. discouraged.

+To ensure sufficient capacity of Wastewater Treatment Facilities needs. ·

+5-b The City will work with stakeholders

+adjacent to the wetland treatment

+system to ensure that there are no

+conflicting land uses.

 5-c.
-Boundary review discussions, with the YKDFN and the GNWT should consider the City's impacts to the wasterwater treatment.
-6. To maintain quality of treated wastewater being released into Great Slave Lake.
-6-a.
-Operations and maintenance practices will comply with any federal and territorial legislation with respect to wastewater treatment and releasing wastewater into a public water body.
-7. To limit residential development in areas serviced by trucked water and sewer services.
-7-a.
-Residential development in areas with trucked water and sewer services will be discouraged.
+Boundary review discussions, with the

+YKDFN and the GNWT should consider

+the City's impacts to the wasterwater

+treatment.

+6. To maintain quality of treated 6-a.
+Operations and maintenance practices

+wastewater being released into • • • • • • • • • • • • • • • • • • • •

+Slave Lake. territorial legislation with respect to

+wastewater treatment and releasing

+wastewater into a public water body.

+7. To limit residential developmen

+serviced by trucked water and

+services. discouraged.